-Ixodes ticks need one blood meal for their development from the larval to the nymphal stage and another one to reach the adult stage.
+Ixodes ticks need one blood meal for their development from the larval to the nymphal stage and another one to reach the adult male or female stage.

 In recent years an increasing number of autochthonous Dermacentor reticulatus ticks have been found in Germany.
 However, some more tick species introduced from the Mediterranean region can occur in Germany.
-They can survive at least temporarily under specific circumstances, Rhipicephalus sanguineus for example in kennels or Hyalomma species during hot summers.
+They can survive at least temporarily under specific circumstances, Rhipicephalus sanguineus for example in kennels or Hyalomma species during hot summers, transported by wild birds.

 The prototype for the second family of ticks is the pigeon tick Argas reflexus, which from above looks like an undifferentiated membranaceous sack and has ventral mouth parts.
 For human and veterinary medicine the Ixodidae are by far more important.

 In Europe, TBE – a classical viral zoonosis - is the most important virus disease transmitted by ticks.
 With the exception of the United Kingdom and the Iberian Peninsula, TBE occurs autochthonously in all European countries.
 Its incidence varies considerably between the individual risk areas.
 Its causative agent is a human pathogenic flavivirus, in most cases transmitted by ticks.
 Other flaviviruses, e.g. the yellow fever virus, also are transmitted by mosquitoes.